Information for parents/guardians

 - Change in breathing pattern.

-If you have any concerns about your baby or your baby shows any of these signs you must attend your local Emergency Department and tell them that your baby was given antibiotics following birth and the reasons why.
+If you have any concerns about your baby or your baby shows any of these signs you must attend your local Emergency Department and tell them that your baby was given antibiotics following birth and the reasons why, or call 999.

 Contact numbers